MISTLab/of-obstacledetection/README.md

 ### Generate a Dataset ##

 The Optical Flow Collision Simulator (OFCS) is located in the `OFCS` directory.
 Create a new *Unity* project in this subfolder, the relevant files should be imported automatically.
-The scene `/Assets/Scenes/Main.unity` contains the mechanics for creating datasets.
+Open the scene `/Assets/Scenes/Main.unity` containing the mechanics for creating datasets.
 The following steps for producing data with the OFCS are displayed in figure below.
 For a quick first start, select the `Seeker` object (cyan) from the *Hierarchy*.
 Then enter a valid folder (e.g. `/path/to/OFCS_Output/`) for the output in the respective field of the `Unit` component (green) in the *Inspector*.
 Click on the *Play* button (red) to start the simulator and thus the production of data.
 The displayed rendering style (real, optical flow or depth) can be selected via the *Display* dropdown menu (blue) in the *Game* tab.
 Most of the important parameters are set via the *Inspector* and can be found on the `Seeker` object or the `Camera` attached to it.
 The relevant parameters are displayed in the sections of the scripts (`Unit` and `ImageSynthesis`), which are components of these objects.

 ![The Unity GUI with the OFCS running.](./misc/images/ofcsgui.png) Figure 4: The GUI of Unity with the OFCS running.